-If the Company terminates Dr. Freer's employment for any reason other than for "Cause" or if Dr. Freer terminates his employment for "Good Reason," as such term is defined in the employment agreement, Dr. Freer is entitled to (a) a lump cash sum equal to the aggregate amount of salary due to Dr. Freer up through December 31, 2009 and (b) medical, dental and life insurance benefits until December 31, 2009.
+If the Company terminates Dr. Freer's employment for any reason or if Dr. Freer terminates his employment for "Good Reason," as such term is defined in the employment agreement, Dr. Freer is entitled to (a) a lump cash sum equal to the aggregate amount of one year's salary and (b) medical, dental and life insurance benefits for the same 12-month period.

 To the extent a "Change-of-Control," as such term is defined in the employment agreement, occurs during the term of the agreement, Dr. Freer, at his sole option, may deem such event to be a termination of employment without Cause.
-As a result, Dr. Freer would be entitled to receive the benefits noted above.
+As a result, Dr. Freer would be entitled to receive (a) a lump cash sum equal to the aggregate amount of two years' salary and (b) medical, dental and life insurance benefits for the same 24-month period.
 In addition, all unvested options and shares of restricted stock held by Dr. Freer will immediately vest.
-In connection with the execution of this agreement, the Company and Dr. Freer terminated that certain Executive Severance Agreement, dated June 27, 1997.

 To the extent Dr. Freer becomes "Disabled," as such term is defined in the employment agreement, during the term of the agreement, the Company shall continue pay him his full salary and benefits until he shall become eligible for disability income under the Company's disability plan.
-While receiving disability income payments, the Company shall pay Dr. Freer the difference between such payments and his salary (without bonus), and he shall continue to participate in the Company's benefit plans until December 31, 2009.
+While receiving disability income payments, the Company shall pay Dr. Freer the difference between such payments and his salary (without bonus), and he shall continue to participate in the Company's benefit plans until December 31, 2009